-How To Check Laptop Battery Status And Level In Terminal In Linux
+Check Laptop battery status and level From CLI in Linux - OSTechNix

 Finding your Laptop battery status in GUI mode is easy.
 You could easily tell the battery level by hovering the mouse pointer over the battery indicator icon in the task/top bar.
 But, how about from the command line?
 Not everyone know this.
-The other day a friend of mine asked how to check his Laptop battery level from Terminal in his Ubuntu desktop – hence this post.
-Here I have included four simple methods which will help you to check Laptop battery status and level in Terminal in any Linux distribution.
+The other day a friend of mine asked how to check his Laptop battery level from Terminal in his Ubuntu desktop - hence this post.
+Here I have included five simple methods which will help you to check Laptop battery status and level in Terminal in any Linux distribution.

-We can find the Laptop battery status from command line in three methods.
+We can find the Laptop battery status from command line in multiple methods.
+Here are a few ways.

 Method 1 - Using "Upower" command

-The Upower command comes preinstalled with most Linux distributions.
+Upower command comes preinstalled with most Linux distributions.
 To display the battery status using Upower, open up the Terminal and run:

 $ upower -i /org/freedesktop/UPower/devices/battery_BAT0